Conservation and Restoration of Metals

 - The students with a grade in the test, equal or superior to 9.5 (ranking of 20) have exemption from final exam.

 - The final classification will be a weighted 25% of TP and 75% of P. For final approval at the UC each component has to be graded at least 9.5 in a ranking of 20.
+P approval is valid for 2 years.

 - This UC has frequency.
-The student can go for final exam if not absent in more than 2/3 of the P.
+The student can go for final exam if not absent in more than 2/3 of the P. The final exam replaces the TP note.

 The student will perform the material and technological analysis of his case study, including the evaluation of the original surface and previous interventions.
 The student will be given the basic knowledge of intervention, including: mechanical and chemical cleaning; physical stabilization - mechanical joints, welds, polymeric consolidators; chemical stabilization - salt extraction, chemical reduction, chemical cleaning, complexation of contaminants; protective agents - sacrificial anodes and types of polymer coatings.
 The decision-making tools will be promoted on the realization of intervention proposals against the specific objectives and risks inherent in the operations.
 The capacity for practical application of intervention methodologies and preventive conservation measures will be promoted.
 In detail: